After working and travelling around for 7 weeks, I learned all the do’s and don’ts of Norway!

 4. Don’t Wait to Buy Alcohol Until Late or on Sundays

-Which type of alcohol you are intending to buy will also change the type of store you’ll need to go to.
-Regular stores and supermarkets are not allowed to sell drinks containing more than 4.7% alcohol.
-Instead you will have to go to the only government approved chain, known as Vinmonopolet.
+The type of alcohol you want to buy also changes the type of store you purchase it from.
+Regular stores and supermarkets aren’t allowed to sell drinks containing more than 4.7% alcohol percentage.
+Licquor above that level is only sold at the government chain, Vinmonpolet.

 5. Don’t Buy Bus Tickets With Cash on Local Buses